starsimhub/starsim/README.rst

 Disclaimer
 ----------

-The code in this repository was developed by IDM, the Burnet Institute, and other collaborators to support our joint research on flexible agent-based modeling.
+The code in this repository was developed by `IDM <https://idmod.org>`_, the `Burnet Institute <https://burnet.edu.au>`_, and other collaborators to support our joint research on flexible agent-based modeling.
 We've made it publicly available under the MIT License to provide others with a better understanding of our research and an opportunity to build upon it for their own work.
 We make no representations that the code works as intended or that we will provide support, address issues that are found, or accept pull requests.
 You are welcome to create your own fork and modify the code to suit your own modeling needs as permitted under the MIT License.